thi-ng/umbrella/README.md

 ## About

+This is LLM-free, human-made and cared for software, maintained as an ecosystem and anti-framework.

 > "A collection of functional programming libraries that can be composed
 > together.
 Unlike a framework, thi.ng is a suite of instruments and you (the
 > user) must be the composer of.
 Geared towards versatility, not any specific